awsdocs/aws-security-hub-user-guide/doc_source/securityhub-internal-providers.md

 AWS Audit Manager receives findings from Security Hub\.
 These findings help Audit Manager users to prepare for audits\.

 To learn more about Audit Manager, see the [https://docs.aws.amazon.com/audit-manager/latest/userguide/what-is.html](https://docs.aws.amazon.com/audit-manager/latest/userguide/what-is.html)\.
 [AWS Security Hub checks supported by AWS Audit Manager](https://docs.aws.amazon.com/audit-manager/latest/userguide/control-data-sources-ash.html) lists the controls for which Security Hub sends findings to Audit Manager\.

+### AWS Chatbot \(Receives findings\)<a name="integration-chatbot"></a>

+AWS Chatbot is an interactive agent that helps you to monitor and interact with your AWS resources in your Slack channels and Amazon Chime chat rooms\.

+AWS Chatbot receives findings from Security Hub\.

+To learn more about the AWS Chatbot integration with Security Hub, see the [Security Hub integration overview](https://docs.aws.amazon.com/chatbot/latest/adminguide/related-services.html#security-hub) in the *AWS Chatbot Administrator Guide*\.

 ### Amazon Detective \(Receives findings\)<a name="integration-amazon-detective"></a>